 Sometimes.
-If the sender and the receiver are both using iMessage, then the Apple-only service is using end-to-end encryption to transmit these texts.
-This is much better than standard SMS, but the system is not completely secure. iCloud backups including iMessage history may be accessible by Apple.
+If the sender and receiver use iMessage, then the Apple-only service uses end-to-end encryption to transmit these texts.
+This is much better than standard SMS, but the system is not completely secure. iCloud backups, including iMessage history, may be accessible by Apple.

 How do I remove encryption from text messages?

-Removing encryption from your text messages will expose your data and make you less-secure.
-If it is important to store a piece of content unencrypted, then simply select one or more messages, copy and paste it into a plain-text note or email it to yourself.
+Removing encryption from text messages will expose your data and make you less secure.
+If it is important to store unencrypted content, select one or more messages, copy and paste them into a plain-text note, or email them to yourself.

-Is Google’s RCS Chat protocol a replacement of SMS and an answer to iMessage?
+Is Google’s RCS Chat protocol replacing SMS and an answer to iMessage?

 Google’s RCS will be a valuable replacement for the standard SMS.
-The older texting system will be kept as a fallback on Android, but the new protocol could leap-frog Apple’s iMessage reaching more users across phone manufacturers and cellular service providers.
+The older texting system will be kept as a fallback on Android.
+Still, the new protocol could leap-frog Apple’s iMessage reaching more users across phone manufacturers and cellular service providers.